mathias314/stellarDataMining/README.md

 # Stellar Classification

-Creating a classifier for stars for data mining final project.
+Evaluating the performance of various classifiers for categorizing stars for data mining final project.

 Team Members:
 Mathew Clutter and Chami Senarath